Kartones/finished-games/README.md

 You can see a live demo of the project at [https://finishedgames.kartones.net](https://finishedgames.kartones.net) (user accounts restricted to only friends, not for public use, sorry!).

-**Note**: Not all functionality is yet implemented, expect missing basic features until reaching MVP 1.1.

 This project uses the awesome [NES.CSS Framework from nostalgic-css](https://github.com/nostalgic-css/NES.css).

+### Notes

+Not all functionality is yet implemented, expect missing basic features until reaching MVP 1.1.

+There is a roadmap but for now internal, I do plan to make the site fully usable without needing to rely on django-admin, I'll eventually add an autocomplete textfield for selecting the game and/or platform, and other basic features, all before considering MVP 1.1 done.

 ## Setup